tthorntone/AdNauseam-Wiki/Blocking-mode:-very-easy-mode.md

 Advantages:
 - Very low likelihood of web pages being broken.
-- Web page will load faster than if using no blocker at all.
+- Web pages will load faster than if using no blocker at all.

 Disadvantages:
 - Privacy exposure reduction is only incidental to blocking ads.